 The booklets are designed to inform and support carers who give emergency medication to their family member.
 They are also designed for staff in residential care homes, nursing staff and anyone who is responsible for giving emergency medication within their workplace.
 They are ideal to be used alongside training in giving emergency medication and within the context of a written protocol or care plan for the individual with epilepsy.

-Epilepsy Society can provide training in giving emergency medication, which is delivered by appropriately trained health professionals.
+Epilepsy Society can provide training in giving emergency medication.
+This is delivered by appropriately trained health professionals.